purduesigbots/pros-docs/content/tutorials/clawbot.md

 |  3   | Right wheels|  8   |    Lift     |
 |  4   |             |  9   |    Claw     |
 |  5   |             |  10  |             | |

+We modified our clawbot to include a quadrature encoder on the lift arm.
+We plugged the top and bottom ports into digital ports 2 and 3, respectively.

 With Atom started, you can create a new PROS project by clicking the `PROS` menu, then click `Create new Project`.